StarcubeLabs/StarcubeLabs.github.io/_posts/2023-05-15-reverse-engineering-ds.markdown

 >![](/assets/img/reverse-engineering/ghidra-setup-ds.png)<br>
 >Ghidra's auto-analysis of a function after setup

+#### Setup considerations
 How would you know to use the ARM:LE:32:v5t language if I didn't tell you?
 First search for which CPU the DS uses; you'll find that it uses the ARM946E-S and ARM7TDMI CPUs (e.g., from [Wikipedia](https://en.wikipedia.org/wiki/Nintendo_DS)).
 From the [tech specs](https://en.wikipedia.org/wiki/Nintendo_DS#Technical_specifications) of the DS, you'll find that the ARM9 CPU is the CPU used for gameplay mechanics.
 Knowing the CPU, you can look for which language/architecture the CPU uses; [ARM's documentation](https://developer.arm.com/documentation/ddi0201/d/introduction/about-the-arm946e-s-processor) states that the ARM946E-S uses the ARMv5TE architecture.
 This means the ARMv5T architecture is what we're looking for.
 The "E" in "ARMv5TE" is a suffix that indicates support for additional signal processing instructions, though you won't need to worry about those here.

 As for [endianness](https://en.wikipedia.org/wiki/Endianness) (the order that bytes are stored for each [word](https://en.wikipedia.org/wiki/Word_(computer_architecture)) of data), most ARM CPUs are "bi-endian" and support both little and big endian.
 In practice, most ARM programs use little endian.
 If Ghidra spits out incomprehensible disassembled code while using a little endian language, try big endian and see if the output is any better.
 Note that some CPUs, such as those using the [PowerPC](https://en.wikipedia.org/wiki/PowerPC) instruction set (e.g., the Wii), are predominantly big endian instead.

 The project setup uses some magic numbers when adding overlays.
 Overlays will be discussed [later in this tutorial](#overlays), including how to find these numbers by yourself.

+Some games use a DS-specific compression algorithm called BLZ for `arm9.bin` and overlay files.
+You can check if game files are compressed by seeing if the size of `arm9.bin` differs from the value at address 0x54 in `header.bin` ([source](https://problemkaputt.de/gbatek.htm#dscartridgeheader)), which contains the uncompressed size of the file.
+If the game uses BLZ compression, you can use [this compression tool](https://www.romhacking.net/utilities/826/) to uncompress `arm9.bin` and the overlays before loading them into Ghidra.
+In _Explorers of Sky_'s case, the assembly files are not compressed, so you don't need to worry about uncompressing them.

 ### Setting up DeSmuME with _Explorers of Sky_
 In addition to Ghidra, you'll need to set up a DS emulator and progress the game past the opening sequence.